-This restaurant is located in a rather secluded area, Section 17 Petaling Jaya, same row with Strangers at 47 (click here for my food review on Strangers at 47).
+This restaurant is located in a rather secluded area, Section 17 Petaling Jaya, same row with Strangers at 47.
 The restaurant itself is rather small, so do keep that in mind if you plan to visit the outlet during peak hours (but judging by the crowd at dinner time on a weekend, you need not worry too much).
 Parking is rather limited as well.

 We tried two of their mains, Omu Kare (omelette, fried rice with japanese curry) and Omu Tomato (omelette, kimchi fried rice with tomato sauce), and one of their desserts, Warabimochi to finish it off.

 The Omu Kare, is fried rice served with an omelette on top, salad, a dab of sambal, and Japanese curry (served separately).
 Upon slicing it, viola, the oval omelette will unfurl itself to reveal soft cooked egg curds, and will wrap itself over the fried rice underneath.

 To be honest, after a few mouthfuls of the fried rice and egg, and you sort of get jelak (bored) of the egg taste / Japanese curry, unless you’re a real egg lover / Japanese curry.
 Yes, the egg is one a kind… yes, it’s fluffy and it takes skill to prepare the egg in this way, but the taste of the egg is still the same.
 It’s only for the gram.